-"Approximately two million kilometers from its center of mass.
-We are being drawn toward it, of course, since an orbit has not yet been established, but have ample radial velocity of our own to-"
+"Approximately two million kilometers from the center of its mass.
+We are being drawn toward it, of course, since an orbit has not yet been established, but have enough radial velocity of our own to-"

 "Never mind."
 The sophistication dropped from Maclaren like a tunic.
-He said with a boy's eagerness,

-"I want to get as near the star as possible.
+He said with a boy's eagerness, "I would like to get as near the star as possible.
 How close do you think you can put us?"

 Nakamura smiled.
-He had a feeling Maclaren could prove likeable.
+He had a feeling Maclaren could prove likable.
 "Too close isn't prudent.
-We could encounter meteoroids."
+There would be meteors."

 "Not around this one!" exclaimed Maclaren.
-"You yourself said it.
-If physical theory is anything but mescaline dreams, this kind of dead star is the clinker of a supernova.
-Any matter orbiting in its neighborhood became incandescent gas long ago."
+"If physical the-ory is anything but mescaline dreams, a dead star is the clinker of a supernova.
+Any matter orbiting in its neighbor-hood became incandescent gas long ago."